cpplain/flexoki.nvim/README.md

 # flexoki.nvim

-A Neovim colorscheme based on [Flexoki](https://stephango.com/flexoki) by Steph Ango.
-Flexoki is an inky color scheme for prose and code, designed for reading and writing on digital screens.
-It is inspired by analog inks and warm shades of paper.
+Flexoki, an inky color scheme for Neovim.
+Based on [stephango.com/flexoki](https://stephango.com/flexoki).

 This plugin implements Flexoki for Neovim with both light and dark themes.